knpuniversity/symfony/knpu/extra-upgrade-4.0/framework-finish.md

 Oh, and the recipe gave us something else for free!
 Any routes in `config/routes/dev` are automatically loaded, but only in the `dev` environment.
-The recipe added a `twig.yaml` there with a route import.
+The recipe added a `twig.yaml` file there with a route import.
 This helps you debug and design your error pages.
 All of this stuff is handled automatically.

 Now that we know that template files should live in `templates/`, let's move them there!
 Open `app/Resources/views`.
 Copy *all* of the files and paste them.
 And yes,